Shellyspike/Primo/Primo.Office.MyOffice_en.md

    - Sheet index.
    - Sheet name.

-#### "Run macro" Component
+#### "Run macro" Element

-A component for executing a macro in the Table.
+A element for executing a macro in the Table.
 Includes the following properties:

 1. **Misc**:
    - Result.
 2. **Table**:
    - Macro.

-#### "Save workbook" Component
+#### "Save workbook" Element

 This element saves the current state of the Table file.
 If the file path is not specified, the file opened within the current Table container will be saved.
 Includes the following properties: